Dmitry Kisiev: March 2017 detention

-On 27 March 2017, in Simferopol, Kisiev was detained by police while on his way to a one-person picket against corruption.
+On 26 March 2017, in Simferopol, Kisiev was detained by police while on his way to a one-person picket against corruption.
 Kisiev's protest was part of nationwide demonstrations in response to the Anti-Corruption Foundation's investigation He Is Not Dimon to You.
 Three police officers detained Kisiev on Pavlenko Street and took him first to the Central District police station and then to the Zheleznodorozhny District court, where he was sentenced to ten days of administrative arrest under Article 19.3 of the Code of Administrative Offenses ("Disobedience to a lawful order of a police officer").
 Kisiev called the charges baseless and announced his intention to appeal the decision through his lawyer.

-The day before activist Alexey Efremov was also detained and fined 500 rubles by the court under the same article.
+The day before, activist Alexey Efremov was also detained and fined 500 rubles by the court under the same article.
 As a result of these detentions, the planned anti-corruption pickets in Simferopol on 26 March did not take place.
 Instead, representatives of United Russia held a rally at the same location.
 This episode was one of the first instances of open persecution of Navalny's supporters in Crimea, demonstrating the limited opportunities for civic expression in the region.

 March 2018 search

-In March 2018 Kisiev faced pressure from law enforcement agencies, which human rights defenders described as political persecution.
+In March 2018, Kisiev faced pressure from law enforcement agencies, which human rights defenders described as political persecution.
 On the morning of 1 March, contact with him was lost; his last message in an activist chat was: "The police are at my home."
 He subsequently became unreachable, causing concern among his associates.
 It later became known that his apartment in Dzhankoy had been searched by about 15 police officers.
 The official reason given was allegedly planned "provocations" by anarchists on the day of the Russian presidential election.
 The day before, he had been in contact with members of Pussy Riot who had come to Crimea for an action in support of Oleg Sentsov.
-At the same time, security forces also detained other oppositioners, including Olga Borisova and Alexander Sofeev.
+At the same time, security forces also detained other opposition activists, including Olga Borisova and Alexander Sofeev.
 Law enforcement press services did not comment on the situation, and Kisiev's whereabouts remained unknown for 24 hours.

+FSB search in March 2025

+On March 26, 2025, FSB officers conducted a non-public search at the office of political technologist Dmitry Kisiev, who had worked with Boris Nadezhdin and headed the "Candidates' Headquarters" (Shtab Kandidatov), involving breaking down the door.

 Other incidents

-On 28 May 2020, Kisiev was detained at a protest in support of journalist Ilya Azar.
+On 29 May 2020, Kisiev was detained at a protest in support of journalist Ilya Azar.